OpenSwitchNOS/openswitch-ops-docs/getting-started.md

 - [Working with OpenSwitch](#working-with-openswitch)
 - [Deploying an image](#deploying-an-image)

-## Build System Requirements
-* A GNU/Linux machine running a recent Linux distribution.
-OpenSwitch is developed in Ubuntu but Debian, Fedora or SuSe should work fine as well.
-* At least 30 GB of free disk space.

-Two options are available to work with OpenSwitch: (You can skip this step if your environment is ready)

-* Use a Vagrant image--See [Quick Start Guide using Vagrant for Windows 7](quick-start) to set up a Vagrant image.
-* Bring Your Own Linux (BYOL)--Follow the instructions to [Setting up a Linux machine for OpenSwitch Development](linux-setup) to develop using your own GNU/Linux machine.

-**Proceed to the following sections once you have set up your own Linux system or a Vagrant box.**

 ## Cloning OpenSwitch
 The OpenSwitch source code is accessible in the [OpenSwitch Git Repository](https://git.openswitch.net/), where the source code is organized into several projects.
 If you plan to build OpenSwitch to create a software image, only the overarching [openswitch/ops-build](https://git.openswitch.net/cgit/openswitch/ops-build) project needs to be cloned.